trinidadb/cv-tailorer/README.md

 ## ⚠️ Important Considerations
 - **Scope:** This tool focuses exclusively on the high-impact, dynamic sections of a CV: **HEADLINE**, **PROFESSIONAL SUMMARY**, **PROFESSIONAL EXPERIENCE**, and **SKILLS**.
-- **Static Sections:** It does **not** process Education, Certificates, or Personal Info.
+- **Static Sections:** It does **not** process Education or Certificates.
 It is recommended to keep these sections static in your final LaTeX/Word template and only update the AI-generated sections.
 - **Skills Input:** For best results, list your skills in your master resume as a "rough list" rather than grouping them.
 The LLM will intelligently categorize and select the most relevant ones for the specific JD.
 - **Profile Input:** For best results, don't include a profile in the input CV.
 The tool will build it for you :D.
 - **Prompt Logic:** This project uses `prompt_v3`, which is specifically tuned to: